How World Events Impact The Euro

 For the first three years, the euro was an "invisible" currency, serving alongside national currencies and used only for accounting purposes as well as for electronic payments.
 Actual cash was not introduced until 1 January 2002, when it replaced the banknotes and coins of each national currency.
 The creation of the euro area and the ECB was a milestone in the long and complex process of European integration.

 Since the launching of the euro in 1999, the ECB has been responsible for conducting monetary policy for the euro area, much as the Bank of England does in the United Kingdom and the Federal Reserve does in the U.S. The ECB and the national central banks together constitute the Eurosystem, the central banking system of the euro area.
 The main objective of the Eurosystem is to maintain price stability and safeguard the value of the euro.

 The ECB is also responsible for supervising banks and credit institutions in the euro area and participating non-euro area member states in order to promote the safety, soundness and stability of the banking and financial system within the EU and each participating member state.

-The larger economies benefit from more open markets for their goods and services throughout Europe, but they often resent what they view as the profligate and irresponsible policies of the smaller countries and feel they are carrying a disproportionate share of the load.
+The larger economies benefit from more open markets for their goods and services exports throughout Europe.
+However, they often resent what they view as the profligate and irresponsible policies of the smaller countries and feel they are carrying a disproportionate share of the load.
 These differences came to a head during the several national debt crises following in the wake of the global financial crisis.